slarmoo/.github/profile/webFrameworks/startUpReact/startUpReact.md

 ## Grading Rubric

+- (Required) Simon React deployed to your production environment
+- (Required) A link to your GitHub startup repository prominently display on your home page
+- (Required) Startup deployed to your production environment
+- (Required) Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
-- Convert your application to use React
+- Application converted to use React
   - 10% Bundled using Babel as generated from using create-react-app
-  - 30% Multiple react components
+  - 30% Multiple functional react components
-  - 20% React router
+  - 30% React router
   - 20% React hooks
 - 10% - Multiple Git commits with meaningful comments.
-- 10% - Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
-Also add notes in your notes.md file describing what you have learned using React.

 ## Go celebrate